CyVerse-learning-materials/foss-2020/getting_started/agenda.rst

       - 13:00-14:00
       - Intro to Cyverse II: Discovery Environment (Cooksey)
       - Launching Apps in DE Walkthrough and terminology
       - Launch executable and interactive apps.
-Add a tool and app.
+Add a tool and app
     * -
       - 14:00-14:20
       - Basics of Linux (Swetnam)